For court

 | Forensic firm | N/A (they do it for you) | Depends on contract | Days to weeks (firm scheduling) | High-stakes matters where authenticity itself is in serious dispute |

-When Decipher TextMessage is the better choice: the conversation is in iMessage or SMS, you have a Mac or PC handy, you are comfortable making an Apple backup, and you do not need any third-party chat-app support.
-Their parser reads the backup database directly, which is a clean path for those messages.
+When Decipher TextMessage is the better choice: the conversation is in iMessage or SMS, you have a Mac or PC handy, you are comfortable making an Apple backup, and you do not need third-party chat-app support.
+Their parser reads the backup database directly, a clean path for those messages.

 When iMazing is the better choice: you already use it for broader iPhone management (battery health, photo transfer, ringtones, app data), and messages are just one slice of what you need to pull off the phone.